fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 Rather than waiting for all jobs to return, you can submit the batch and close the interactive MATLAB session.
 The next day or week, when all batch jobs have finished (use "qstat" to check on them) you can start MATLAB again to collect the results.

-With a single job you could simply d
+With a single job you could simply do

     jobid = qsubfeval(@myfunction, inputarg);
     save jobid.mat jobid